Loading...

 Do I need a Soft Furnishing Fire Safety Certificate?

-The Furniture and Furnishings (Fire Safety) Regulations 1988 & 1993, 2010 Amendment requires the furniture and soft furnishing of the items provided in the prpoerty to be compliant with the above standard and to show the required labels, as explained in the following Guide to the regulation.
-The certificate must be issued prior to the start of the tenancy and it is valid indefinitely for the life of the item listed on the certificate.
+The Furniture and Furnishings (Fire Safety) Regulations 1988 & 1993, 2010 Amendment requires the furniture and soft furnishing of the items provided in the property to be compliant with the above standard and to show the required labels, as explained in the following Guide to the regulation.
+The certificate must be issued before the start of the tenancy and it is valid indefinitely for the life of the item listed on the certificate.

 +